-This year, students will be studying tractate Kiddushin comprising the laws and details marriage and acquisition.
+This year, students will be studying tractate Shabbos comprising the laws and details of the Sabbath.
 Emphasis is placed on ability to read, translate and comprehend the shakla v'tarya of the Gemara, and according to student level, the Rashi and Tosafos as well.
 Critical thinking skills are developed as students are introduced to the questions, answers and methodology of the major Acharonim (later-day commentaries) on the Gemara.

-CHUMASH (HRE23) (GRADES 9-12)
+CHUMASH (HRE13) (GRADES 9-12)

-This year, students will study the Parshivos of Lech Lecha, Vaveira, Chavei Sara and Toldos.
+This year, students will study the Parshiyos of Vayeira, Chayei Sara and Toldos.
 In order to fully appreciate Judaism's rich heritage, to integrate successfully into a community that so highly values academic success and to understand the profundity and immediate social and political relevance of the Jew's role in the modern world, a Jewish student must be properly introduced to the Bible within the context of its traditional analysis and interpretation.
 The language of the Bible (Hebrew) is at the root of the communication and thought of the Jewish world and, to a surprising extent, of general society around us.
 This course supports a student's growing knowledge of the language, and begins to develop the student's ability to navigate through the complex world of Bible commentary.